 CPP certificates do not cover books, fees, transportation, daycare, supplies or Continuing Education (CE) classes.
 However, students are encouraged to work with Student Financial Services Office to see if there are resources to help with expenses.

-Students cannot enroll in JCC before their graduating class, even if they have finished high school requirements.
+Students cannot enroll in JC before their graduating class, even if they have finished high school requirements.

 Students must attend CPP New Student Orientation.

-If you require additional information concerning issues of diversity and inclusion as it relates to JCC please contact the Office of College Diversity at 517.796.8470.
+If you require additional information concerning issues of diversity and inclusion as it relates to JC please contact the Office of College Diversity at 517.796.8470.